List of The Fable chapters

-The Fable is written and illustrated by Katsuhisa Minami.
-The series ran in Kodansha's seinen manga magazine Weekly Young Magazine from November 1, 2014 to November 18, 2019.
-Kodansha collected its chapters in twenty-two tankōbon volumes, released from March 6, 2015 to June 5, 2020.
+The Fable (ザ・ファブル, Za Faburu) is a manga series written and illustrated by Katsuhisa Minami.
+It was originally serialized in Kodansha's seinen manga magazine Weekly Young Magazine from November 1, 2014, to November 18, 2019.
+Kodansha collected its chapters in twenty-two tankōbon volumes, released from March 6, 2015, to June 5, 2020.

-A sequel, titled The Fable: The Second Contact (ザ・ファブル The second contact), ran in Weekly Young Magazine from July 19, 2021, to July 10, 2023.
-Its first volume was released on November 5, 2021.
+A sequel, titled The Fable: The Second Contact (ザ・ファブル The second contact), was serialized in Weekly Young Magazine from July 19, 2021, to July 10, 2023.
+Kodansha collected its chapters in nine tankōbon volumes, released from November 5, 2021, to November 6, 2023.

+A third series, titled The Fable: The Third Secret (ザ・ファブル The third secret), began serialization in Weekly Young Magazine on March 17, 2025.
+Its first volume was released on June 6, 2025.

-A spin-off, also titled The Fable, but written in hiragana (ざ・ふぁぶる) instead of katakana, was published on Comic Days online platform from March 6, 2018 to February 26, 2019.
+A spin-off, also titled The Fable, but written in hiragana (ざ・ふぁぶる) instead of katakana, was published on the Comic Days online platform from March 6, 2018, to February 26, 2019.
 A collected tankōbon, which also includes other stories by Minami, was published on June 5, 2020.

 In March 2022, Kodansha USA announced they licensed the series for English publication.